 Tips and tricks for professionals.
 Check-lists and lists of working solutions for professionals are in demand.
-By the way, a check-list on the topic can decorate any post.
-You can also prepare training materials and publish them with a "Tutorial" mark (you will find it on the layout page of the post).
+By the way, a check-list on the topic can decorate any article.
+You can also prepare training materials and publish them with a "Tutorial" mark (you will find it on the layout page of the article).

 Complex theoretical questions.
 In any field, there are notorious "centerpiece of philosophy" that cause controversy and are discussed at all conferences.
 Gather the most complete theory, look at it it from a different angle — so that readers get into the problem and get involved in the discussion.

-Historical posts.
+Historical publications.
 You can tell about the stages of the evolution of the product, the history of the development of technologies related to the company, or the history of the related problem.

 Software or hardware reviews.
 Classic reviews in which you present your solutions, talk about the functional features, features and methods of application.
 It is better if the review is correlated with the story of how your solution will help solve the problems and tasks of customers.